AbnerErnaniADSFatec/AbnerErnaniADSFatec/README.md

 # 🔭 Junior Web Developer, Systems Analysts IT

 Hello 😄!
-I have a Bachelor's degree in Systems Analysis and Development from the São Paulo State Technological College (Fatec).
+I have a master's degree in Applied Computing by National Institute for Space Research ([INPE](https://www.gov.br/inpe/pt-br)) with a Bachelor's degree in Systems Analysis and Development from the São Paulo State Technological College ([Fatec](https://fatecsjc-prd.azurewebsites.net/)).
 Currently, I'm a student in the Applied Computing master's program at INPE (National Institute for Space Research) and I'm working with Geographic Information Systems in the [BDC Project](http://www.brazildatacube.org/en/home-page-2/).
 I am currently building a career in information technology with a focus on development involving Intelligent Systems, Geographic Information Systems, and Image Processing (preferably contacted via email at [abner.anjos@gmail.com](mailto:abner.anjos@gmail.com)).

 ## 🌱 Educational background

-- Student of the Master's Program in Applied Computing at the National Institute for Space Research (INPE - São José dos Campos), admission in 2021 with expected conclusion in 2024.
+- Master's degree in Applied Computing by National Institute for Space Research (INPE - São José dos Campos), admission in 2021 with expected conclusion in 2024.

 - Graduated in Technology in Analysis and Systems Development, Technology College of São Paulo (FATEC São José dos Campos - Prof. Jessen Vidal) completion at 2020 June.